ukmars/ukmarsbot-examples/09-basic-line-sensor/README.md

 ## Example Code

 The example sketch in this folder reads the Basic Line Sensor 500 times per second using the systick approach explained in step 05.
 Fast conversions are also used, as described in step 08.
-The results are stored in some global variables and sent ten times per second to the Serial Monitor on the PC.
+The results are stored in some global variables and sent five times per second to the Serial Monitor on the PC.
+In the full robot contest code, it is important that the sensor readings are made very frequently and at regular intervals.
+Here, they are sent to the serial monitor less often just to help overloading the serial port.
 All four sensor readings are sent as well as the difference, sum and CTE.

 There are two things that you should note carefully.